 Braden Shaw (he/his) is the managing editor of the Kansan.
 He is a senior at KU studying journalism, sport management, and film and media studies.
 He is originally from Shawnee.

 Shaw started writing for the Kansan during fall 2017 as a sports correspondent.
 During his time at the Kansan, he has served as sports editor, associate sports editor, editor-in-chief, copy editor and managing editor.
 Outside of the Kansan, Shaw has worked for the Topeka Capital-Journal and Lawrence Journal-World covering high school and KU sports.
 He was selected as a 2019 Jim Murray Memorial Foundation Scholar.

 Gavin Wade (he/his) is the business manager of the University Daily Kansan.
-He is a senior at KU studying strategic communication and visual art.
+He is a senior at KU studying strategic communication and political science.
 He is originally from Ottawa.

 Wade began working at the Kansan as an advertising creative in spring 2018.
 From fall 2018 to summer 2019, he served as creative director.
 In summer 2018, he was a part of the Kansan rebrand team, focusing on user-experience and need.
 Outside of the Kansan, Wade has worked on campaign and brand strategy for clients in The Agency.
-While abroad, Wade studied at the Barcelona School of Design and Engineering, focusing on design and visual arts.
+While abroad, Wade studied at the Barcelona School of Design and Engineering.

 Elijah Southwick (he/his) is the opinion editor of the Kansan.
 He is a graduating senior at the University of Kansas studying English with an emphasis in creative writing and journalism.
 He is originally from Overland Park.

 Southwick is a transfer student and a graduate of Johnson County Community College.
 He started writing for the Kansan during summer 2018 as an opinion columnist.
 Since, Southwick served as opinion editor during fall 2019 and now during the summer session.
 He is a local fantasy football legend.